 I also joined Markham Town Quilter Guild and Markham Guild of Village Crafts.
 The speakers for the monthly meeting always give me some inspirations.
 I also participate in Markham Fair.
 Owen Sound Fall Fair and Creative Festival.
 I have won some ribbons in some of the competitions.

-My passion is to bring the Oriental and Western style together.
+My passion is to bring the Asian and Western style together.